 Here the first volume contains the original printing of the rare 'Voyage to Cadiz', which was suppressed by order of Queen Elizabeth after Robert Devereux, the Earl of Essex, incurred her wrath by returning to England from Ireland without leave in 1599 to marry Sir Philip Sidney's widow, the daughter of Sir Francis Walsingham.
-This copy is the second issue of the second edition with volume I dated 1599.
-The first issue is dated 1598, and its title page makes reference to the Earl of Essex's voyage to Cadiz, which was ordered to be suppressed because Elizabeth was angered by Essex's status as a popular hero of the war against Spain.
-However, the printed leaves detailing the voyage to Cadiz, pp. 607-619, which ought also to have been suppressed, are here present in their original uncancelled state.
+The original title page, dated 1598, mentioning the "famous victorie atchieued at the citie of Cadiz" is here replaced for the 1599 printing with these words removed.
+As the account of the sacking of Cadiz was contained within the last leaves of the first volume (pp. 607-619), these leaves were often removed.
+In the present example the leaves have been re-inserted in their rightful place.